How To Shop for Secondhand Décor To Give Your Home an Affordable Upgrade

 Local estate sales and auctions also are a source for secondhand furniture, and some communities also have swap meets or flea markets where sellers can rent space to try to sell their goods.
 If you hope to find a bigger piece of furniture that way, be sure to have a truck to transport it.
 Merchandise can’t be held at those types of venues.

 You also can scour the internet for locally-owned living room furniture – or furniture for any room, in fact.
-Facebook Marketplace and Craigslist both have pages of listings for furniture, and you can make an appointment with the seller to view what interests you.
+Facebook Marketplace, OfferUp and Craigslist have pages of listings for furniture, and you can make an appointment with the seller to view what interests you.

-Facebook recommends that buyers and sellers using Marketplace meet in public places, but that isn’t possible with big pieces of furniture.
-The site advises you to tell a trusted friend where you’re going or use a live app so people know where you are.
+It’s highly recommended that buyers and sellers using an online marketplace meet in public places, but that isn’t possible with big pieces of furniture.
+Facebook advises you to tell a trusted friend where you’re going or use a live app so people know where you are.

 The Medium-Sized Pieces